NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### VRF Heat Pump Cooling Electric Power [W]

 This output field is the cooling mode electricity consumption rate of the variable refrigerant flow heat pump in Watts.
-The consumption includes electricity used by the compressor (including crankcase heater), and the condenser fan.
+The consumption includes electricity used by the compressor and the condenser fan.
 This value is calculated for each HVAC system time step being simulated, and the results are averaged for the time step being reported.
 The choice of an alternate fuel type (see Fuel Type input) will result in a change in the output variable name (e.g., Variable Refrigerant Flow Heat Pump Cooling NaturalGas Consumption Rate).

 #### VRF Heat Pump Cooling Electric Energy [J]

 This output field is the cooling mode electricity consumption of the variable refrigerant flow heat pump in Joules for the time period being reported.
-The consumption includes electricity used by the compressor (including crankcase heater), and the condenser fan.
+The consumption includes electricity used by the compressor and the condenser fan.
 This value is calculated for each HVAC system time step being simulated, and the results are summed for the time step being reported.
 This output is also added to a meter with Resource Type = Electricity, End Use Key = Cooling, Group Key = System (Ref.
 Output:Meter objects).
 The choice of an alternate fuel type (see Fuel Type input) will result in a change in the output variable name (e.g., Variable Refrigerant Flow Heat Pump Cooling NaturalGas Consumption).
 The resource type meter will also be modified to reflect the chosen fuel type (e.g., Resource Type = NaturalGas).

 #### VRF Heat Pump Heating Electric Power [W]